zotiquestgames/loner/en/companion.md

 For example, if your protagonist is trying to climb a cliff and has the *“Athletic”* trait, you’d add a Chance Die, rolling two and keeping the higher result.
 If they’re trying to climb while *“Exhausted,”* you’d add a Risk Die, rolling two and keeping the higher.

 The Advantage and Disadvantage mechanics keep gameplay balanced and reflect the character’s unique strengths and challenges, letting you interpret outcomes that feel authentic to the story.
 With closed questions, the Oracle’s dice mechanics, and the Advantage/Disadvantage system, you have everything you need to keep the narrative moving in ways that are both structured and spontaneous.
 Each decision, guided by the Oracle, adds layers of meaning to the journey, making every turn in the story feel impactful and fresh.

+#### Resolving a Situation: One Roll or Many?

+When you face a risky action or dramatic moment, you can resolve it in different ways depending on how much detail and pacing you want:

+* **Single Roll**
+  Ask one yes/no question.
+A single result gives you a full answer.
+  *“Does the agent slip past the guards undetected?”*
+  Quick, clean, and perfect for fast-moving scenes.

+* **Multiple Rolls**
+  Break the situation into smaller beats.
+  *“Does she find a place to hide?” → “Can she stay silent?”*
+  This keeps the tension high and gives space for twists.

+* **Harm & Luck**
+  For extended conflict — physical or otherwise — track outcomes over time.
+The Luck score goes down when the protagonist takes hits, and scenes become grittier and more tactical.
+  Best used for fights, duels, pursuits, or dangerous negotiations.

+Use the approach that fits your scene’s intensity.
+A conversation might resolve with one roll.
+A final confrontation might deserve a full Luck-based blow-by-blow.

 ### **Interpreting Oracle Responses**